vxnuaj/awesome-neural-networks/02-neural-networks/README.md

 The rationale behind this being that $\sigma$ can prove to be unstable for deep neural networks, given that they're prone to vanishing gradients, and are more expensive to compute given $e$.

 ### TODO
-- [ ] Add link to activation functions page to serve as an explanation
+- [ ] Add link to activation functions page to serve as an explanation, whenever ReLU is ment ioned

 > [!NOTE]
 > *For the following, it'll be assumed that all inputs, to both the hidden layer and output layer are **vectorized** outputs of a previous layer denoted by a capital variable.*